vanHeemstraSystems/git-create-pull-request/300/800/README.md

-# 800 - Close Pull Request
+# 800 - Close The Pull Request

 If needed, you can also close a Pull Request (PR) from the command line.